ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

 Build SITL binaries for Windows
 ===============================

 You can build 32-bit binaries to be run outside of Cygwin with a small set of companion files.
 This can be useful when used in conjunction with Mission Planner to run SITL with a stable release build rather than a build from the development branch of ArduPilot.
 This can be done by compiling using the command below in Cygwin and copying the binary the "sitl" folder typically found at C:\\Users\\user\\Documents\\Mission Planner\\sitl.
 Mission Planner will download the required files during the first time running SITL.
 After the initial run, the vehicle-specific binary file can be replaced with the file you built.
+The custom SITL binaries should be located at /ardupilot/build/sitl.

 ::

-      ./waf --board sitl configure
+      ./waf configure --board=sitl --toolchain i686-pc-cygwin